-- 1. Identify the components of IoT. - 2.
-Analyze various protocols of IoT. - 3.
-Design portable IoT using appropriate boards. - 4.
-Develop schemes for the applications of IOT in real time scenarios. - 5.
-Design business Intelligence and Information Security for WoT
+- 1. Understand the characteristics, physical and logical structure and functions of IOT - 2.
+Acquire the knowledge for analyzing network and communication aspects of IOT - 3.
+Design a system for solving real-world problems using IOT - 4.
+Develop schemes for the applications of IOT in real time scenarios - 5.
+Design business Intelligence and Information Security